 Cost Of Electric Vehicle Maintenance

 Electric vehicle maintenance is significantly different from gasoline powered vehicle maintenance, as they are constructed with different parts, and not only that, but the number of parts is also different.
 One example is that electric vehicles do not usually contain transmissions, but they do contain batteries, both batteries and transmissions are extremely costly to replace, and the price tags on transmissions are not as high as that of batteries, but the labour cost to replace a transmission is high, since transmission replacement is a much more complicated, lengthy, and strenuous process than battery replacement.
 There are exceptions to this rule in cases where the battery packs are placed in difficult to reach areas.

 Lifespan Of Electric Car Batteries

 The average lifespan of electric vehicle batteries is five to ten years because they are normally powered by lithium iron phosphate batteries.
 This is due to the fact that electric vehicle batteries especially need to last as long as possible due to the high cost of replacement, unlike portable electronics which stop working after a couple or few years.
 Portable electronics utilize a different type of batteries that lasts only 4 years.

 Range anxiety is the fear that your batteries may run out of energy before you reach your destination.
 This is one of multiple reasons why hybrid-electric vehicles are much more common than electric vehicles.
 One way to address range anxiety is to avoid unnecessary stops and acceleration, and also to slow down only if you are driving at least at a somewhat high speed.
-Most importantly, plan your trips carefully and determine the exact distance of wherever you are traveling and ensure that it is much shorter than your vehicle’s range.
+Most importantly, plan your trips carefully and determine the exact distance of wherever you are travelling and ensure that it is much shorter than your vehicle’s range.
 Peace of mind is important.
 Also ensure that you plug in your vehicle as soon as you park it in the garage so that it can charge overnight.